-- (c) the employer collects, records and holds vaccination information about the person; and
+- (c) the operator collects, records and holds vaccination information about the person; and

 - (d) the person is:

-- (i) fully vaccinated; or
+- fully vaccinated; or

 - (ii) an excepted person.

-Note: this obligation does not apply in relation to a person who is a general worker, if it is not reasonably practicable for the person to work at the person's ordinary place of residence.
+Note: this obligation does not apply in relation to a person who is a worker, if it is not reasonably practicable for the person to work at the person's ordinary place of residence.